hanzopgp/AlphaZeroICGA/README.md

 - Kilothon: Best utility obtained on more than 1,000 games against UCT.
 - General Game Playing (GGP): Competiton on games present or not in our library.
-- Learning: A set of games are announced months before the actual competition, the agents are invited to learn before competing.
+- Learning: A set of games are announced months before the actual competition, the agents are invited to learn before competing."
-Each event will run if at least 3 participants take part in it."

 **Here we focus on the learning event.**

 Links :
 - https://icga.org/?page_id=3468
 - https://github.com/Ludeme/LudiiAICompetition